 Pat Dougherty, 3rd Dan

 Pat began his formal study of aikido in 1996 at the New York Aikikai, under the instruction of Yoshimitsu Yamada and Seiichi Sugano Shihans.
-After training for a brief time from 2002-2004 under Susan Wolk and Todd Martin in Massachusetts, Pat returned to the New York Aikikai until he joined Aikido of Westchester in 2008, where he earned both his 1st and 2nd dans.
+After training for a brief time from 2002-2004 under Susan Wolk and Todd Martin in Massachusetts, Pat returned to the New York Aikikai until he joined Aikido of Westchester in 2008, where he earned his dan ranks.

 Settling into his role as a dedicated instructor, Pat believes that aikido is a lifelong practice that can produce great strength, balance and joy.